Apiplo/Health-Info/FRONTEND_HANDOVER.md

    - Some UI elements marked with `data-no-translate` attribute

 7. **Search Functionality:**
+   - Search functionality is now implemented with suggestions
-   - Search UI is present but not connected to backend
+   - Search suggestions API is connected but may need backend optimization
-   - Search endpoint needs to be implemented
+   - Search results display needs refinement

 8. **Image Handling:**
    - Relies on backend to serve images